EastCoastProduct/profile-editor/README.md

     │   ├── routes               # React Router setup which contains all the routes and is child component of Redux's Provider
     │   ├── store                # store setup, part of Redux ecosystem │   ├── styles               # Radium.js inline styles
-    │   ├── utils                # validator for Redux Form but any other JS files that don't fall into upper folders should go here
+    │   ├── utils                # validator for Redux Form and uniqueId generator but any other JS files that don't fall into upper folders should go here
     │   ├── index.js             # entry point for our React/Redux application
     │   └── index.tpl.html       # template html from which html-webpack-plugin creates output html file including hashed JS files
-    ├── .babelrc                 # babel configuration including some ES7 experimental syntax ├── .eslintrc                # eslint configuration based on airbnb setup ├── .gitignore               # ignore setup for git ├── package.json             # list of all dependencies
+    ├── .babelrc                 # babel configuration including some ES7 experimental syntax ├── .eslintrc                # eslint configuration based on airbnb setup ├── .gitignore               # ignore setup for git ├── .setup.test.js           # setup file to run mocha tests ├── package.json             # list of all dependencies
     ├── Procfile                 # heroku deploy setup
     ├── prod.js                  # express server for production setup